Half a dozen motorcyclists died on Bay of Plenty roads last year, making it one of the region's deadliest in the past decade.

 "I absolutely applaud the courses because they have so much to give.
 I speak to a lot of people who have done them, they've all got value," Underwood said.

-"It's my view that, no matter how good a rider you think you are, you'll always learn something of value."
+"It's my view that no matter how good a rider you think you are you'll always learn something of value."

-Renowned motorcyclist and nine-time New Zealand superbike champion Andrew Stroud will talk about his career on his Britten bike at the Rotorua event.
+Renowned motorcyclist and nine-time New Zealand superbike champion Andrew Stroud will talk about his career on his Britten bike at the event.

 Brittany Morrow, who needed skin grafts over 50 per cent of her body after a crash, will speak about how motorcycle gear saves lives.

-Rotorua series talk
+Tauranga series talk

 6pm: Light refreshments